 Mr Clifford, 70, from Hersham, Surrey, denies 11 counts of indecent assault relating to seven alleged victims, aged from 14 to 19, between 1966 and 1984.

-On Monday, the court heard details of alleged attacks the prosecution say Mr Clifford carried out.'Not lying'
+On Monday, the court heard details of alleged attacks the prosecution say Mr Clifford carried out.

 The woman said she had worked in an office near Mr Clifford's, and used to show people to his workplace and put calls through to him.